MaoZiming/papers/3-storage-systems/32-storage.md

     * Larger log, longer recovery
     * When log is full, no further transactions can be committed to disk, making FS useless
 * JFS: treat log as a circular data structure (i.e. circular log)
-    * Journal superblock: record enough information to know which transactions have not yet been checkpoint, thus reduce recovery time and enable re-use of log in circular fashion
+    * Journal **superblock**: record enough information to know which transactions have not yet been checkpoint, thus reduce recovery time and enable re-use of log in circular fashion
 * ![alt text](images/32-storage/journal-superblock.png)